YvanMazy/TransferProxy-Demo-plugin/one-server/README.md

 This plugin sends all players to the same server.
 Nothing more.

-The server to which players are sent can be configured in a file named `server-address.txt` in the `plugins` folder.
+This plugin is also an example of using the configuration system.
+The configuration is automatically created in the path: ``plugins/OneServerPlugin/config.yml``